1. Regulatory framework

 For casinos, six years.

-Permits to organise a raffle lottery, raffle bingo, promotional lottery and audio-text lottery, up to two years.
+For permits to organise a raffle lottery, raffle bingo, promotional lottery and audio-text lottery, for the duration of the lottery or game, up to two years.

 3.5 How long does it take to obtain a licence/permit?

-For a licence or permit, up to six months.
+For a licence or permit, statutorily up to six months.

-For a promotion lottery, audio-text lottery and raffle lottery, up to two months.
+For a promotion lottery, audio-text lottery and raffle lottery, statutorily up to two months.

 3.6 Is there any limit on the number of licences that can be granted?